shub2612/Document-Scanner/README.md

 ### Additional inputs
 This folder contains images that can be used as validation for the scanner.
 These images provide a good range of possibilities to test the scanner.py file.

+### Pitfalls
+This folder contains the possible pitfall scenarios that the user can face.